Research

 European Space Agency (ESA): Micrometeoroids

-I analyzed micrometeoroid impacts on the Gaia spacecraft and modelled the physical properties of the impactors.
-The project also involved the detection of anomalies in time series; for this purpose, I developed algorithms and used machine learning.
-The goal of this project was to pin down the micrometeoroid flux at the Lagrange 2 point.
-The results are being prepared to be published.
+I worked as a researcher in the Gaia mission team, guided by astrometry expert Dr. Jos de Bruijne in 2019–2021.
+I analyzed micrometeoroid impacts on the Gaia spacecraft and modeled the physical properties of the impactors.
+The project also involved the detection of anomalies in time series; for this purpose, I experimented with a number of algorithms, including machine learning.
+The goal of this project was to pin down the micrometeoroid flux at the Lagrange-2 point.
+The results are in preparation to be published.

 Master in Space Sciences: Exoplanets